 Appeals from either positive certification or a refusal to certify a claim should be subject to the current rules on permission to appeal from case management decisions.
 Equally, all other appeals brought within collective action proceedings should be subject to the normal appeal rules.
-Class members may seek to appeal final judgments.
+Class members may seek to appeal final judgments and settlement approvals.